Dougk11/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in the nested function of personalDice.
+You can tell because the nested function uses the argument from its parent function.
+It uses the "name" that the personalDice, the parent function, is being passed.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name for this const will always be the same, but the rolled number will change.
+So for the first roll and second roll it will have Dan as the name, but the rolled number could vary.

 c.
 What is the lexical scope of `newRoll`?
+newRoll can access any of its local variables i.e newRoll, or its parents' variables or anything else in its parents' scope, i.e name.

 ### Task 3 - Stretch Goals